Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 ![16 samples Regular](../../../../output/samples/1d/regular/regularcentered.png)

-These samples have a discrepancy, and torroidal discrepancy of 0.13.
+These samples have a discrepancy, and torroidal discrepancy of 0.13, which is double Regular().

 ## RegularCenteredOffset()